-Talk about Training
+Talk about training

-Marathon training plans often suggest a build up of miles run over the course of weeks at a time and often suggest interval training and splits during some runs.
+Marathon training plans typically outline a buildup of miles run over weeks at a time and often suggest interval training and splits during some runs.

 “Carb loading” is a popular method of preparing your body for a race by eating more meals with carbohydrates to help boost energy during the run.
-It’s an important step in preparation, but ultimately, don’t change your diet drastically.
+It’s an essential step in preparation, but ultimately, don’t change your diet drastically.

-Ready for Race Day
+Ready for race day